4 Ways to Unlock Your Character’s Unique Voice

 Last but not least, you want to make your authorial voice nearly invisible.

 I mentioned authorial voice a bit earlier, but in essence, this is your influence as a storyteller.
 Everything from your writing style to your word choice will shape this voice, and as a result it’s an important aspect of your story—however, it should also be a muted one.

 As a result, you don’t want to go overboard with witty dialog and clever word play unless it truly matches your character’s personality.
-By doing so, you’re essentially bragging, “hey look me!”
-This is very distracting for your reader, but more importantly, it slowly strips away your characters’ voices until they all just sound like you.
+By doing so, you’re essentially bragging, “hey look at me!”
+This is distracting for your reader, but more importantly, it strips away your characters’ voices until they all sound like you.

-Of course, this is much easier said than done.
+Of course, this is definitely easier said than done.

 Your authorial voice will always have an influence on your novels, but even being aware of your particular writing hang ups can do a long way towards making this more subtle.

 For example, I have the bad habit of overusing words like “however” and “of course.”
 This isn’t the end of the world for articles like these, but in my fiction, I have to make a conscious effort to tone these down.
 When every character in my novel starts using my filler words, they end up sounding like me—not like themselves.Writing memorable characters is about balancing your authorial voice with the voices of your cast. #amwriting Click To Tweet

 So, ask yourself—what are your filler words?
 What are your writing quirks, and do these fit the characters you’re writing?
 While you certainly don’t want to get rid of your authorial voice entirely, sometimes toning it back a bit can go a long way towards helping your character shine.